 timber selection, including alternative species to sweet chestnut.

-timber frame design,
+timber frame design

 tool sharpening

-how to use the framing bed.
+how to set up and use the framing bed.

 how to cut mortise and tenon joinery on roundwood